Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: Conclusion

 Our analysis also suggests a notable relationship between the GW bias and the SFR.
 We observed that when the host-galaxy probability has preference in selecting low-SFR galaxies ($\epsilon_h\lesssim 1$), it induces a substantial increase in GW bias at the lowest values of the pivot point in the SFR probability function, $SFR_\mathcal{K}\lesssim \mathcal{O}(10^{-1})\, M_\odot\mathrm{\ yr}^{-1}$ compared to the higher values of $SFR_\mathcal{K}$ $( \gtrsim \mathcal{O}(1)\, M_\odot\mathrm{\ yr}^{-1})$ where the host-galaxy probability has no preference in selecting low-SFR galaxies (see Figure \ref{fig:DMbias_mzsfrvssfrk}).
 We still see that the overall magnitude of $b_{GW}$ can change significantly upward or downward depending on the value of $M_\mathcal{K}$.
 The behavior of $b_{\rm GW}$ at low $SFR_\mathcal{K}$ and $\epsilon_h\lesssim 1$ can be due to the fact that lower star-forming galaxies are quenched high stellar mass galaxies, which tend to be older and hence reside in halos with inherently higher biases.

 Finally, we did not observe any significant and meaningful correlation between GW bias and host-galaxy probability dependence on the metallicity of the host galaxy (see Figure \ref{fig:dmbias_mzsfrvsz}).
 The observed insensitivity to metallicity may be partly attributed to the redshift limitations of the galaxy surveys employed, as well as to simplifications in our host-galaxy probability function, which may fail to fully capture the dependence of GW host selection on stellar metallicity.
 Next-generation spectroscopic surveys, equipped with high-precision metallicity diagnostics, will be crucial for accurately characterizing the role of chemical enrichment in the environments that host gravitational wave sources.
 Let us also highlight that stellar mass, SFR, and metallicity are inherently interdependent.
 Consequently, future explorations of the complete nine-dimensional parameter space defining our host-galaxy probability model might uncover additional complexities and potential degeneracies.
+Furthermore, we would like to emphasize again that our goal in this paper was to construct computable phenomenological models of GW bias by mapping GW sources to galaxies and exploring their dependence on host-galaxy properties, while a realistic observational forecast will require independent frameworks that incorporate GW selection effects, sky localization error and instrumental noise.
+It is also worth noting for the low-redshift range considered here, future GW observations are expected to have a selection function close to unity, limiting the impact of detector-related incompleteness.